Special needs education

 The Education Act 1998 deals with education generally but emphasises the rights of children with disabilities and with other special educational needs.
 This Act is in effect and provides that every person concerned with the implementation of the legislation must have regard to a number of objectives including:

-The 1998 Act gives the Minister for Education and Skills certain functions in respect of funding, including the funding of support services for students with disabilities.
+The 1998 Act gives the Minister for Education certain functions in respect of funding, including the funding of support services for students with disabilities.

 Schools must use their available resources to ensure that the educational needs of all students, including those with disabilities, are identified and provided for.